Hello and thank you for taking the time to look at my website.

 Fully Accredited Cognitive Behavioural Psychotherapist (BABCP)

-Accredited EMDR Practitioner (EMDR Europe) EMDR Consultant in training
+Accredited EMDR Practitioner (EMDR UK) EMDR Consultant in training

 Registered Mental Health Nurse (NMC registered 1998)